icylogic/maupassant-hexo/README.md

 #### Table of Contents
 TOC in a post can be enabled by adding a `toc: true` item in `front-matter`.

+#### Comments
+Comment feature of each post and page can be enabled (default) and disabled by adding a `comments: true` or `comments: false` in `front-matter`.
+This could be useful when you want comment feature for guestbook page, but don't want comment feature for about page.

 #### Syntax Highlighting
 Highlighted code showcase is supported, please set the `highlight` option in `_config.yml` of hexo directory like this: